Back to what we treat

 It’s common to feel nervous before meeting new people or people you don’t know well.
 But when anxiety or fear of anxiety stops people seeing friends or going to important events, they may find that they need more support in order to prevent isolation.

-If worries or physical symptoms of anxiety are consistent for six months, and affect your ability to work or go about your normal life, your GP may well give you a diagnosis of an anxiety disorders.
+If worries or physical symptoms of anxiety are consistent for six months, and affect your ability to work or go about your normal life, your GP may well give you a diagnosis of an anxiety disorder.

 For example, anxiety is common when we challenge ourselves at work – for example, by presenting work to groups or attending an interview for a job we would like to be considered for.
 People with anxiety also challenge themselves at work, and might benefit from treatment for anxiety if they are not already getting it.